barbagroup/conferences/SciPy2019/abstract.md

 In this presentation, we will describe the modifications we made to the GeoClaw software and the concept of our Microsoft Azure workflow.
 We will also share some technical problems encountered during the development so that audiences can save time when having similar issues in the future.
-The talk will aslos showcase the usage of the GUI of ArcGIS Pro Python toolbox, Jupyter Notebook adaptation, and model simulation results.
+The talk will also showcase the usage of the GUI of ArcGIS Pro Python toolbox, Jupyter Notebook adaptation, and model simulation results.

 ## Complementary data